-In Quebec, Canada, get locked inside a ghost town.
+Of all the fun things to do in Canada, in Quebec, getting locked inside a ghost town is one to remember.
 Val Jalbert is a former pulp and paper one-company town founded in 1901 near Lac St. Jean.
 Think of a triangle.
 If Montreal and Quebec City form its base, Lac St. Jean is the northernmost point.
 Getting to Val Jalbert is a beautiful drive through Saguenay Fjord countryside.

 Val Jalbert history